Gothic-Modding-Community/gmc/docs/zengin/union_plugins/zParserExtender/zPE_dialogues.md

-# Dialogues constants
+# Dialogue constants
-To simplify dialoguess, you can define up to 2 auxiliary variables (or constants) into which values corresponding to the current `C_Info` instance will be dynamically written.
+To simplify dialogues, you can define up to 2 auxiliary variables (or constants) into which values corresponding to the current `C_Info` instance will be dynamically written.

 ## DIA_CurrentInstance
 ```c++